-Black Diamond Equipment also introduced the Turbo ExpressTM Ice Screw and CobraTM Ice Tool, which are perfectly matched to the attitudes and needs of today's extreme ice climbs and mixed routes.
-For rock climbers, Black Diamond Equipment designed and built the world's first wire-gate carabiner, the HotWireTM.
+Black Diamond Equipment also introduced the Turbo Express TM Ice Screw and Cobra TM Ice Tool, which are perfectly matched to the attitudes and needs of today's extreme ice climbs and mixed routes.
+For rock climbers, Black Diamond Equipment designed and built the world's first wire-gate carabiner, the HotWire TM.
 Stronger, lighter, and easier to clip than previous carabiners, the HotWire proved that a seemingly basic design like a carabiner could be improved to meet the continuing demands of the sport.

 Today, our commitment to the founding principles of Black Diamond Equipment remains as unwavering as ever.
-After 55 years, Black Diamond Equipment has grown to include operations in the United States, Europe, and Asia.
+After 56 years, Black Diamond Equipment has grown to include operations in the United States, Europe, and Asia.
 We strive to serve the spirit for all the sports we serve, and the sports' values and goals, past, present, and future.
-Black Diamond Equipment's intimacy with skiing, climbing, and mountaineering is proven by more than 20 awards we have received for skis and boots in 2012 from titles such as National Geographic, Men's Journal, Outside, Skiing, Powder, and Backcountry magazines.
-Similarly, the progressive Magnetron carabiner won accolades from Popular Science, Outside, Men's Journal, Red Dot (Germany) iF Design Awards (Germany), Climbing, Urban Climber, and National Geographic.
+Black Diamond Equipment's intimacy with skiing, climbing, and mountaineering is proven by winning more than 40 awards in 2013 for climbing, skiing and mountaineering equipment.
+Specific products include the X4 TM camming device, Raven TM ice axe, ReVolt TM headlamp, BDV Hoody apparel, Spy gloves, multiple skis and the Factor MX boots in 2013 from titles such as National Geographic, Men's Journal, Outside, Skiing, Powder, and Backcountry magazines.
+Similarly, the Magnetron carabiner won accolades from Popular Science, Outside, Men's Journal, Red Dot (Germany) iF Design Awards (Germany), Climbing, Urban Climber, and National Geographic.